All Episodes

 And, you know, between my opponent and his camp and some in the media, there has been this urgency to end this.

-Um so I I find it a bit of a mystery.
+So I find it a bit of a mystery.

-We don't buy the party unity argument.
+You don't buy the party unity argument.

-I don't, because again, I've been around long enough.
+I don't, because, again, I've been around long enough.

 June, right?